-- The district may place in a DAEP a student whom the district determines to be a member of, pledges to become a member of or solicits another person to join or pledge a public school fraternity, sorority, secret society or gang. - The district may place in a DAEP a student whose conduct contains the elements of a felony when off school property and not at a school-related activity if the continued presence of the student will cause a major disruption of the learning environment or a threat to safety and security. - The district may immediately remove a student to a DAEP for behavior that is so unruly, disruptive or abusive that the teacher cannot communicate with the class. - The district may place in a DAEP a student whose conduct contains serious or persistent\ misbehavior.
-This may include the misuse of technology resources. - The district may place in a DAEP a student whose conduct contains the elements of criminal mischief whether committed on or off school property or at a school-related activity. - The district may place in a DAEP a student in use, exhibition or possession of a switchblade or butterfly knife on school property or at a school related event.
+- The district may place in a DAEP a student whom the district determines to be a member of, pledges to become a member of or solicits another person to join or pledge a public school fraternity, sorority, secret society or gang. - The district may place in a DAEP a student whose conduct is reasonably believed to have the elements of a felony when off school property and not at a school-related activity if the continued presence of the student will cause a major disruption of the learning environment or a threat to safety and security. - The district may immediately remove a student to a DAEP for behavior that is so unruly, disruptive or abusive that the teacher cannot communicate with the class. - The district may place in a DAEP a student whose conduct contains serious or persistent\ misbehavior.
+This may include the misuse of technology resources. - The district may place in a DAEP a student whose conduct contains the elements of criminal mischief whether committed on or off school property or at a school-related activity. - The district may place in a DAEP a student in use, exhibition or possession of a switchblade or butterfly knife on school property or at a school related event. - The district may place in DEAP a student who engages in bullying that encourages a student to commit or attempt to commit suicide.
+Inciting violence against a student through group bullying.
+Releasing or threatening to release intimate visual material of a minor or a student who is 18 years of age or older without the adult student's consent.